Business and World Relations

 UNM College Preparation Program

 Chicana and Chicano Studies (CCS) at the University of New Mexico (UNM), in partnership with Albuquerque Public Schools (APS), offers a College Preparation Program.
 The College Preparation Program offers culturally- and linguistically-centered teaching and learning opportunities in order to increase college admission and college degree attainment for New Mexicans.
-CCS offers 9 credits of UNM core credit and 3 elective credit hours in Ethnic Studies.
-CEC offers 1 full high school elective credit for each course.
-Students who are accepted into the program enroll in the following program of study:

 - CCST 2110 - Introduction to Chicano Studies (3 UNM credits and 1 elective credit)